Frequently Asked Questions:

 - Schedule adequate time before and after your session to give you a buffer if you’re taking a break during the work day or meeting before an important event

-- Use a sound machine outside your room if privacy is a concern (your ipad/ phone playing a youtube video of white noise works too!)
+- Use a sound machine outside your room if privacy is a concern (your ipad/ phone playing a video of white noise works too!)

 - Try to avoid a video session while you’re going on a walk (phone is best when you’re walking around)